 Step 5.
 SEO your text overlays and make relevant image choices.

-One of the changes that Pinterest made in 2017 was the introduction of Lens, a visual search function that allows you to take a photo of a product and Pinterest returns pins it thinks are a match.
+In 2017, Pinterest introduced Lens, a visual search function that allows you to take a photo of a product and Pinterest returns pins it thinks are a match.

 What does this mean for you?

 If you sell a physical product, make sure it’s front and center in your image!

 If you don’t sell a product, this is still relevant to you because it’s clear that:

 Make sure you’re using your keywords on your text overlays and making relevant image choices.